MicrosoftDocs/visualstudio-docs/docs/ide/visual-csharp-intellisense.md

 ![Button Auto Hook Up](../ide/media/vxautohookup.gif "vxAutoHookUp")

-If you press **Tab**, IntelliSense automatically finishes the statement for you and displays the event handler reference as selected text in the Code Editor.
+If you press **Tab**, IntelliSense automatically finishes the statement for you and displays the event handler reference as selected text in the **Code Editor**.
 To complete the automatic event hookup, IntelliSense prompts you to press the **Tab** key again to create an empty stub for the event handler.

 ![Generate Event Handler](../ide/media/vxgenerateeventhandler.gif "vxGenerateEventHandler")